 The most important species in the upper Cook Inlet commercial fishery is sockeye salmon.
 In 1984, the total sockeye harvest of 2.1 million fish was valued at \$13.5 million (K. Florey, ADF&G, pers. comm.
 1984).
-The commercial sockeye harvest has averaged 1.3' million fish annually in upper Cook Inlet for the last 30 years (Table 2).
-The estimated contribution of Susitna River sockeye to the commercial fishery is between 10 to 30 percent (ADF&G 1984a).
-This represents an estimated annual commercial harvest of between 134,000 to 402,000 Susitna River under contract to Weedward-Clyde Consultants SUSITNA JOINT VENTURE
+The commercial sockeye harvest has averaged 1.34 million fish annually in upper Cook Inlet for the last 30 years (Table 2).
+The estimated contribution of Susitna River sockeye to the commercial fishery is between 10 to 30 percent (Barrett et al. 1984).
+This represents an estimated annual commercial harvest of between 134,000 to 402,000 Susitna River sockeye over the last 30 years.
+In 1983, Susitna River